The importance of keyword research to your digital marketing strategy

 Two types of keywords

-Short-tail keywords: Short-tail keywords, also known as “head terms” are search phrases that contain only a single or several words.
-Due to the length of the keywords, it makes them less specific than searches with more words.
-People typically use this type of keyword to search on Google when they are deciding what to do ( shopping, swimming) or where to go to eat (Chinese food, pizza).
+Short-tail keywords, also known as “head terms” are search phrases that contain only a single word.
+Due to the length of the keywords, it makes them less specific than searches with multiple words.
+People typically use this type of broad keyword to search on Google when they are deciding what to do (shopping, swimming) or what to eat (Chinese food, pizza).

-For an example of short-tail keywords, “Marketing” (1 word) is an example of a short-tail keyword, whereas “Digital marketing agency Bangkok” (4 words) is a long-tail keyword example for it.
+As an example; “Marketing” (1 word) is an example of a short-tail keyword, whereas “Digital marketing agency Bangkok” (4 words) is an example of a long-tail keyword.

 When you are trying to drive a lot of traffic to your site, you should be using short- tail keywords as it helps you reach a wider range of audiences.
-But, if your site is “new” or you just started your search efforts, you are getting at the back of a very long time.
+This traffic, however, might not be ready-to-buy or willing to take action on your site.

-Competition: Given such a high search volume, it’s no doubt why everyone is trying to rank for short-tail keywords.
+- Competition: Given such a high search volume, there's no doubt why everyone is trying to rank for short-tail keywords.
 The competition for short-tail keywords, therefore, is very high.

-Let’s assume that you own a marketing agency company and you try to rank for “marketing” short-tail keyword...
+Let’s assume that you own a marketing agency and you want to rank for “marketing” as a short-tail keyword...

-As you can see, there are a lot of sites showing up for this “marketing” search term.
-This means the competition is very high and it is very difficult for your company to rank high for this keyword.
+As you can see, there are a lot of sites showing up for the search term “marketing”.
+This means the competition is very high and it is will be very difficult for your company to rank high for this keyword.

-Long-tail keywords: A long-tail keyword, on the other hand, phrases containing more than 3 words.
-They are definitely a lot more targeted and not as broad.
-You won’t be able to bring in as much search traffic from this type of keywords, but the traffic you do bring in is the kind you are looking for.
+A long-tail keyword, on the other hand, are phrases containing more than 3 words.
+They are definitely a lot more targeted and not as broad as a short-tail keyword.
+You won’t be able to bring in as much search traffic from this type of keyword, but the traffic you do bring in is more relevant and the kind of traffic you should be looking for.

-Volume: When it comes to search volume, you have to admit that the level of volume is going to be far less than short-tail keywords.
-However, if you are trying to drive the most relevant traffic to your site, this long-tail keyword will help you do just that.
+- Volume: When it comes to search volume, we'll see that the volume of traffic is far less than short-tail keywords.
+However, when you're trying to drive more relevant, "ready-to-take-action" traffic to your site, this long-tail keyword will help you do just that.

 Short-tail vs Long-tail keywords: Which one is better?